Fees & Funding > DWP Cold Weather Payment - Full List of Eligible Areas

 How much you’ll get

-During the 2022 to 2023 scheme, some areas experienced three separate periods of cold weather, meaning eligible people got a £75 payment.
+During the 2023/2024 scheme, some areas experienced three separate periods of cold weather, meaning eligible people got a £75 payment.

-The DWP has said that over £130 million of Cold Weather Payments were made to households in England and Wales during 2022/23.
+The DWP has also said that over £130 million of Cold Weather Payments were made to households in England and Wales during the 2022/23 scheme.
 Around two million payments were made to pensioners and another three million to working-age households.

 Approximately 80% of these payments were triggered in December, with this being the coldest month across the UK.